Carrasco solid, Lindor homers, Mets take 3 of 4 from Giants - KESQ

 Associated Press

 NEW YORK (AP) — Carlos Carrasco pitched into the eighth inning for the first time in almost three years, leading the New York Mets over the San Francisco Giants 6-2.
 Francisco Lindor, who had three hits, and Eduardo Escobar each connected for solo homers.
 Escobar’s second-inning shot gave the Mets the lead for good as they took three of four from the Giants.
 Mets manager Buck Showalter was back in the dugout after missing a game because of a medical procedure.
 Carrasco allowed four hits and walked none while striking out seven over 7 2/3 innings.
-It was his longest outing since he went 7 2/3 innings for Cleveland on May 4, 2019, a little more than two months before Carrasco was diagnosed with leukemia.
+It was his longest outing since May 2019, just before he was diagnosed with leukemia.